 How to contact us

-There are four ways to contact us for technical support:
+There are several ways to contact us for technical support:

 - Post on our forum